 15-month-old with vomiting, diarrhea, and poor appetite

 Patient will present as → an 11-year-old boy who is brought to the clinic for diarrhea and vomiting.
-He has no fever but complains of intermittent, cramping, and abdominal pain.
-They just returned from a family picnic, where about two hours ago the child ate potato salad.
+He has no fever but complains of intermittent cramping and abdominal pain.
+They had just returned from a family picnic, where about two hours ago, the child had eaten potato salad.
 The mother reports other family members had become ill after the meal as well.

 To watch this and all of Joe-Gilboy PA-C's video lessons you must be a member.
 Members can log in here or join now.